A Resource for Planning in the Oregon Territorial Sea

 Oregon Nearshore waters are home to to a vast array of fish, invertebrates, marine mammals, birds, algae, plants, and micro-organisms.
 Photo Credit: Scott GrothOregon’s nearshore environment is home to a vast array of fish, invertebrates, marine mammals, birds, algae, plants, and a diversity of other organisms.
 This region includes a variety of habitats ranging from open waters dotted with islands to submerged high-relief rocky reefs, soft sandy and muddy bottoms, broad expanses of sandy beaches interspersed with rocky headlands, mudflats, sloughs and channels in estuaries.

 The Oregon Department of Fish and Wildlife’s (ODFW’s) Marine Resources Program has identified opportunities for ODFW and others to augment ongoing conservation and management efforts and support the long-term sustainability of nearshore resources in Oregon.
-The result is the Oregon Nearshore Strategy (Nearshore Strategy).
+These are organized into Species of Greatest Conservation Need and Species of Greatest Information Need.
+View the State Wildlife Action Plan website for more information and to view the list of species and habitats in the Nearshore Ecoregion.

 Search